LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Free Developer Account Options

-The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days and you must use a computer with Xcode, [Mac-Xcode Build](../build/overview.md).
+The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days and you must use a computer with Xcode, [Build with *Mac*](../build/overview.md).
 That could get very tedious.
 The $99 annual Apple Developer program enrollment is an excellent investment.

 ## Do I need to own my own Apple computer?

 You no longer need to own an Apple computer - see [Browser Build](../gh-actions/gh-overview.md).

-If you chose [Mac-Xcode Build](../build/overview.md), then you still don't **have** to own an Apple computer, but you do need to at least borrow one - or you can build using a virtual Mac if you have a PC with Intel chips (see next section).
+If you chose [Build with *Mac*](../build/overview.md), then you still don't **have** to own an Apple computer, but you do need to at least borrow one - or you can build using a virtual Mac if you have a PC with Intel chips (see next section).

 If you are borrowing an Apple computer, look at the required minimum settings associated with your iPhone [Compatible Computer](../build/computer.md#macos) and [Xcode Version](../build/xcode-version.md#how-do-all-the-minimum-versions-relate-to-each-other).
 It would be really good to have longer term ability to borrow that computer again for [updating Loop](../build/updating.md#when-to-update) later, when needed.